DamonHu/DDLoggerSwift/README.md

 ### 1.2, support ZXKit quick start

+**The plug-in has been integrated in [ZXKitSwift](https://github.com/ZXKitCode/ZXKitSwift) by default, if you have already integrated `ZXKitSwift`, there is no need to repeat the integration**

 This tool supports `ZXKit` quick start, If you want to use this function, you can add the following pod command

 ```
 pod 'ZXKitLogger/zxkit'
 ```

-Then register to 'zxkit'
+Then register to 'zxkit' in `AppDelegate`

 ```
+func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {

 	ZXKitLogger.registZXKit()

+	return true
+}
 ```

 ## IV. sensitive information output encryption and decryption